tommasoresti/turingjs/README.md

 The stream bounds are indicated by `'#'`

-The project comes already with a prefilled `states.txt` This states are converting 0's to 1's
+The project comes already with a prefilled `instructions.txt` These instructions are converting 0's to 1's

 ```
 010>0